-The great news: There’s a wide array of financial information available to us these days.
-We can find it in everything from print media to Internet, television to seminars, and podcasts to live streams.
+The great news: There’s a wide array of information on freelance finances available to gig economy professionals these days.
+We can find financial advice in everything from print media to blogs, from television to in-person seminars and from podcasts to live streams.

 The not-so-great news: Financial literacy information rarely addresses the tricky topic of freelance finances.

-The prevailing advice is usually geared toward people with regular 9-to-5 jobs who are on a very typical path to retirement.
-These are employed individuals who will sock away as much as they can in a company sponsored 401(k) or other retirement plan over 30-to-40 years, and will then get out of the work force as soon as possible to enjoy their retirement.
+The prevailing financial advice is geared toward people with regular 9-to-5 jobs who are on a typical path to retirement.
+These are employed individuals who sock away as much as they can in a company sponsored 401(k) or other retirement plan.
+They work and save steadily over 30-to-40 years and then get out of the work force as soon as possible to enjoy their retirement.

 The problem with freelance finances . . .

-For artists, this slant in financial information has always posed a problem.
-They have to first understand what the information actually means and then determine how it applies to the life they lead — one in which the feast-or-famine scenario is a constant reality and resources for building a diversified financial portfolio are often limited.
+For artists, this slant on financial information has always posed a problem.
+They first have to understand what the information actually means and then determine how it applies to the life they lead.
+For example, steady work isn’t the norm for freelancers.
+The feast-or-famine scenario is a constant reality.
+Second, freelancers don’t have access to the same employer-sponsored retirement plans, so resources for building a diversified financial portfolio may be more limited.

 Additionally, artists and many freelancers are already doing what they love to do, so the prospect of retiring to do something else rarely factors into their thinking.
 While others are toiling away at jobs they can’t wait to leave, most freelancers are looking forward to continuing their growth in their respective disciplines.

-The benefits of taking control of your freelance finances and building a solid, well-diversified asset base will provide you with peace of mind and the ability to weather periods of time when income is scarce.
+Taking control of your finances and building a solid, well-diversified asset base will provide you with peace of mind and the ability to weather periods when income is scarce.
 Proactive management of your finances will also afford you the opportunity to live the life you wish to live.

-But how do we work toward financial security when we live our lives outside the ‘norm,’ which most mainstream financial guidance is based on?
+But how do we work toward financial security when we live our lives outside the “norm” that most mainstream financial guidance is based on?
 Let’s look at a few ways that conventional financial advice can be re-imagined to better suit the needs of freelancers.

 Make your own payroll deductions